synsandacks/enarsi-study/eigrp/load-balancing.md

 ## Load Balancing

 By default, EIGRP will perform equal cost load balancing on up to 4 links to a given network.
 However, in EIGRP you can configure it to support unequal cost load balancing as well.
 This is done with the *variance n* command where *n* is the acceptable amount of variance between the route metrics.
-With a variance of 2 EIGRP would load balance traffic across the successor route and the feasible successor route where the metric of the feasible succesor is less than 2 times the metric of the successor route.
+With a variance of 2 EIGRP would load balance traffic across the successor route and the feasible successor route where the metric of the feasible successor is less than 2 times the metric of the successor route.

 As an example, let’s assume Router1 has two paths to the network 10.1.1.0/24.
 The successor route has a metric of 20 and the feasible successor has a metric of 40.
 With a variance of 3 EIGRP would load balance the traffic across both links to this network.